PlagueHO/Powershell/DSCTools/README.md

 4. Install DSCPULLSVR01 as a DSC Pull Server.
 5. Pull the LCM DSC Configuration from the DSCPULLSVR01 Pull Server to confirm it has been configured as a Pull Server.
 6. Set the Nodes defined in the Nodes array to use the DSC Pull Server and load the configuration files for them onto the Pull Server.
-7. Force the Nodes to pull DSC configuration from the Pull Server.
+7. Force the Nodes to pull DSC configuration from the Pull Server (commented out).
-8. Set the Nodes defined in the Nodes array to use Push Mode and apply the DSC configration files.
+8. Set the Nodes defined in the Nodes array to use Push Mode and apply the DSC configration files (commented out).
-9. Force the Nodes to apply the loaded Push Mode DSC configuration files.
+9. Force the Nodes to apply the loaded Push Mode DSC configuration files (commented out).
 ```powershell
     # Configure where the pull server is and how it can be connected to.
     $Script:DSCTools_DefaultPullServerName = 'DSCPULLSVR02'